Andrew-Nur/PasswordAssignment1/README.md

 Password Assignment 1:
-Download all the files, once you have the zip, extract all of them and run the app.bat.
-Once run, start guessing! or try to crack it another away.
+after logging into lyron, in whatever directory you want, use the command git init to begin.
+Afterwards, type git pull clone https://github.com/Andrew-Nur/PasswordAssignment1.git to get the files.
+Finally, run the batch file and start guessing, or find another way to crack the password.